 Resource Management Charging Policy

 This policy contains the regime for resource management charges in the Wellington region.
 The charges cover the costs of processing consent applications and undertaking compliance monitoring.
-The policy came into force 1 July 2001 and was established under the special order process outlined in the Local Government Act 1974 and is being reviewed in the 2006/07 year.
+The policy came into force 1 July 2007.

 Regional Pest Management Strategy